 You will soon start working at CSCS and we are pleased to welcome you to our team!

-The ETH website is another very useful resource which provides detailed information on different topics.
-We suggest you to visit it as well for further advice.
+The ETH website for employees and the ETH Welcome Center page are other very useful resources which provide detailed information on different topics.
+We suggest you to visit them as well for further advice.

 Please note: The information on this page is meant for information purposes only.
 No responsibility is taken for the correctness of this information.
 The rules and regulations may have changed in the meantime.
 For legally binding information please contact the respective authority.

 From mobility to insurances, there is a range of offers and benefits available to CSCS employees which are designed to make work and life easier.

 Please visit the Onboarding and Benefits webpages for more details.

 Foreigners arriving in Ticino from abroad will benefit from a relocation package with Laura Poggioli Maraniello, the founder of La Relocation.
 Employees who can benefit from this service will be put in contact with Laura by Stephanie.

 - Work and residence permit

 Already living in Switzerland